-When considering which type of safety equipment to use, the options shown below should be be considered.
+When considering safety measures which type of fall protection training equipment to use in the work areas, the options shown below should be be considered.

 Fall Protection Hierarchy

-1. Eliminate the Risk.
-Can working at height be avoided completely?
-Can roof mounted equipment be moved to an area of safety or could other options such as extendable equipment on the ground be used instead?
+1. Eliminate the Risk of falling from a height.
+Can working at height on a construction site in Dubai be avoided completely?
+Can roof mounted safety equipment be moved to a work area of safety or could other options such as extendable equipment on the ground be used instead?

-2. If working at heights cannot be avoided, the first consideration should be to install collective fall prevention measures e.g. guard rail around the perimeter of the roof in order to provide protection for everyone who has to work at heights.
+2. If working at heights cannot be avoided, the first consideration should be to install collective safety measures e.g. safety guard rail around the perimeter of the roof in order to provide protection for everyone who has to work at heights.

 Collective Fall Protection

-Where regular planned maintenance is carried out collective protection provides the best solution for protecting workers at height.
+Where regular properly planned maintenance is carried out, collective protection provides the best solution for protecting workers at height in the general industry.